tintoy/dotnet-kube-client/README.md

 ## Packages

-* `KubeClient`
+* `KubeClient` (`netstandard1.4` or newer)
   The main client and models.
+* `KubeClient.Extensions.KubeConfig` (`netstandard1.4` or newer)
+  Support for loading and parsing configuration from `~/.kube/config`.
-* `KubeClient.Extensions.DependencyInjection`
+* `KubeClient.Extensions.DependencyInjection` (`netstandard2.0` or newer)
   Dependency-injection support.
-* `KubeClient.Extensions.KubeConfig`
-  Support for loading and parsing configuration from `~/.kube/config`.
-* `KubeClient.Extensions.WebSockets`
+* `KubeClient.Extensions.WebSockets` (`netstandard2.1` or newer)
   Support for multiplexed WebSocket connections used by Kubernetes APIs (such as [exec](src/KubeClient.Extensions.WebSockets/ResourceClientWebSocketExtensions.cs#L56)).
   This package also extends resource clients to add support for those APIs.

-  * Requires .NET Core 2.1 (preview1) or newer.
-    Note that, due to a dependency on the new managed WebSockets implementation in .NET Core, this package targets `netcoreapp2.1` and therefore only works on .NET Core 2.1 or newer (it won't work on the full .NET Framework / UWP / Xamarin until they support `netstandard2.1`).
+  Note that, due to a dependency on the new managed WebSockets implementation in .NET Core, this package targets `netcoreapp2.1` (which requires SDK version `2.1.300-preview1` or newer) and therefore only works on _.NET Core_ 2.1 or newer (it won't work on the full .NET Framework / UWP / Xamarin until they support `netstandard2.1`).

 If you want to use the latest (development) builds of KubeClient, add the following feed to `NuGet.config`: https://www.myget.org/F/dotnet-kube-client/api/v3/index.json